Benefits of Outsourced Bookkeeping Services

 * Remember when calculating your hourly rate to not use the rate at which you pay yourself, but the rate at which you bill yourself out.
 If you are a consultant who bills yourself out at $1000/day your hourly rate is $125/hr.
 This is the real cost to your business.

-Now that you’ve determined from above that you shouldn’t be performing these tasks, let’s look at the costs of hiring a full-time employee to perform your bookkeeping services or web design requirements.
+Now that you’ve determined from above that you shouldn’t be performing these tasks, let’s look at the costs of hiring a full-time in-house employee to perform your bookkeeping services.

 Below is a sample case study to outline the areas of expenses which must be considered:

-- Annual Leave is normally a minimum of 2 weeks per year or 4% of the base salary.
-In our example this is $1,600.
+- Annual Vacation is normally a minimum of 2 weeks per year or 4% of the base salary.
+In our example, this is $1,600.